 2. Arizona State University – ASU Online

-The online bachelor of arts in organizational leadership at Arizona State University-SkySong prepares students for careers in a variety of industries, including healthcare administration, government, and nonprofit management.
+The online bachelor of arts in organizational leadership at Arizona State University-Online prepares students for careers in a variety of industries, including healthcare administration, government, and nonprofit management.
 Students in this 120-credit program learn cross-cultural and ethical leadership skills.
-While most of the program is delivered asynchronously, the final year of the program features group study and research, which may require scheduled attendance.
+While most of the program is delivered asynchronously, the final year of the program features group study and research.
 In combination with courses in project leadership, these group sessions give students the opportunity to practice their learned management skills.

 The online bachelor’s degree in organizational leadership features six start dates throughout the year.
 While the average student takes four years to complete the degree, there are two fast-track options available, allowing students to finish in two-and-a-half years or three years.
 Transfer students can halve the degree completion time through the institution’s transfer credit policy, which makes up to 64 credits eligible for transfer.
 For admission, incoming freshmen are required to have a 3.0 GPA.
 ASU offers programs for students who don’t meet the admission requirements, enabling them to improve their grades prior to applying.
 In addition to the resources available to on-campus students, online students have access to online career advisers and virtual career fairs.